luisDVA/Caviomorph-Ecomorphology-Resources-App/README.md

 <!-- badges: end -->

-This app accompanies the manuscript “*Patterns in research and data-sharing for the study of form and function in caviomorph rodents*”
+This app accompanies the manuscript “*Patterns in research and data-sharing for the study of form and function in caviomorph rodents*” by Luis D. Verde Arregoitia, Pablo Teta, & Guillermo D’Elía _Journal of Mammalogy_

+App by Luis D. Verde Arregoitia

 ## Run online